SUAI-TaskPlanner-Contest/TaskPlanner/Documentation/CalDav_description.md

 ```bash
 class caldav.davclient.DAVResponse(response, davclient=None)
 ```
-Этот класс является ответом на запрос DAV. Он создается из клиентского класса DAV.
-Поскольку мы часто получаем XML-ответы, он пытается разобрать их в self.tree
+This class is a response from a DAV request.
+It is instantiated from the DAVClient class.
+End users of the library should not need to know anything about this class.
+Since we often get XML responses, it tries to parse it into self.tree

 ### Функции DAV response

 ```bash
 expand_simple_props(props=[], multi_value_props=[], xpath=None)
 ```
-Функция find_objects_and_props() остановится на xml-элементе под тегом prop. Этот метод превратит эти реквизиты в текст.

-Выполняет find_objects_and_props, если он еще не запущен, затем изменяет и возвращает self.objects
+The find_objects_and_props() will stop at the xml element below the prop tag.
+This method will expand those props into text.

+Executes find_objects_and_props if not run already, then modifies and returns self.objects
 ```bash
 find_objects_and_props()
 ```
 Check the response from the server, check that it is on an expected format, find hrefs and props from it and check statuses delivered.

 The parsed data will be put into self.objects, a dict {href: {proptag: prop_element}}.
 Further parsing of the prop_element has to be done by the caller.

 self.sync_token will be populated if found, self.objects will be populated.
 ```bash
 validate_status(status)
 ```
 status is a string like “HTTP/1.1 404 Not Found”.
 200, 207 and 404 are considered good statuses.
 The SOGo caldav server even returns “201 created” when doing a sync-report, to indicate that a resource was created after the last sync-token.
 This makes sense to me, but I’ve only seen it from SOGo, and it’s not in accordance with the examples in rfc6578.

 ## Класс Objects
-“Объект DAV” - это все, что мы получаем с сервера caldav или загружаем на сервер caldav, в частности, основные элементы, календари и события календаря.
+A “DAV object” is anything we get from the caldav server or push into the caldav server, notably principal, calendars and calendar events.

 ```bash
 class caldav.objects.Calendar(client=None, url=None,